-Patients commented positively that staff were kind, friendly and polite.
-We saw that staff treated patients respectfully and appropriately and were friendly towards patients at the reception desk and over the telephone.
+Patients commented positively that staff gentle, helpful and caring.
+We saw that staff treated patients respectfully, appropriately and kindly and were friendly towards patients at the reception desk and over the telephone.

 Nervous patients said staff were compassionate and understanding.
 Patients could choose whether they saw a male or female dentist.